 SHOCKING Details!
-Jassi Jaisi Koi Nahin Actor Karan Oberoi Gets Arrested On Rape Charge
+Jassi Jaisi Koi Nahin Actor Karan Oberoi Gets Arrested On Rape Charge!

 According to Mumbai Mirror, she alleged, "Using the video the accused blackmailed me and took money from me.
 Whenever I would bring up the subject of marriage, he would keep ignoring it and would ask for more money instead.
 Recently when I insisted on marriage, he threatened me."

 For the uninitiated, Karan Oberoi is a singer and does gigs all over the country.
 Apparently, he was part of the pop band Band of Boys that was formed in 2001 and included Sudhanshu Pandey, Sherrin Varghese, Chaitnya Bhosale and Siddharth Haldipur.
-He was also seen in the web series, Inside Edge in which he played the role of Richa Chaddha's ex-boyfriend.
-The actor-model had also appeared in advertising campaigns of FBB, Jack & Jones, Royal Enfield Riding Apparel, and Lamborghini.

 (With ANI & PTI Inputs)